Give a Kid a Little Extra Time…

 There was one afternoon, after school, when a group of us went to our inner-city reservoir, an oasis of leisure nestled between two busy highways, for some afternoon playtime.
 Half the kids were naked, some of them swam, babies put sand in their mouths, and moms had a chance to speak full sentences to one another.
 Eight-year-old Enzo was down by the water line, deeply focused on dragging his shovel this way and that, and before we knew it, it was time to head home.

-This is why Attention Deficit is the wrong name for this kind of mind.
+This is why ADHD is the wrong name for this kind of mind.
 A kid might not have the ability to focus on tying a shoe or following a plot, but let him be in charge of his own attention and watch him go.
 Enzo was in the flow, and his imagination was a force of nature.

 “Let’s go, Enzo,” I said at four.

 “I’m not quite ready yet,” he said, negotiating for some more time.

 “Come on, Enzo, time to go,” I said at four-thirty.

 “Please, mom, just a few minutes more?”
 I paced the beach, said goodbye to our friends, and made a shopping list.

 “Wait ‘til you see this,” he called.
 “It’s almost done, just another minute.”

 At five minutes to five, the beach attendant was making eye contact with me, and finally Enzo walked up with his shovels in the beach bag.